What is glucose? (See the conversation.)

 Diabetes and its types.

-Glucose monitor system and its types.
+Glucose monitor system and their types.

 - Self-monitoring glucose system